nathncayanes/cayanes_nathan_final_project_per1/README.md

 ## Description

 My project uses Pygame, Tiled, and Photoshop to create the game.
 I used a combination of Photoshop and Tiled in order in order to create visuals of my game such as the character sprites and map.
-This is for both academic and
+On the other hand, Pygame was the library of Python that I used to create my game loop.
+This is for both academic and entertainment purposes.

-An in-depth paragraph about your project and overview of use.

 ## Getting Started